-The Place Strategy builds on a rich foundation of innovation and enterprise, as well as the area's pre-Colonial history as a place of trade, exchange and learning.
+The place strategy builds on a rich foundation of innovation and enterprise, as well as the area's pre-colonial history as a place of trade, exchange and learning.
 It brings a new focus to the area's Aboriginal heritage, and aims to optimise the location within lovely bushlands and creeks and major transport routes, including the M2 Motorway and Sydney Metro Northwest.

-In the 21st century, Macquarie Park will remain a place of sharing ideas and technology.
-The Place Strategy aims to create a place for people, deepened by the recognition of Wallumattagal Country.
-This is a framework that will inform the planning for new connections and open spaces, as well as 20,000 jobs and up to 7,650 homes in the investigation area, bringing life and activity - day and night - to Macquarie Park.
-The Place Strategy presents an opportunity that is paramount to the creation of jobs and homes in NSW.
+In the 21st century, Macquarie Park will remain a place to share ideas and technology.
+The place strategy aims to create a place for people, deepened by the recognition of Wallumattagal Country.
+This is a framework that will inform the planning for new connections and open spaces, as well as 20,000 jobs and up to 7,650 homes in the investigation area, bringing life and activity-day and night-to Macquarie Park.
+The place strategy presents an important opportunity to create jobs and homes in NSW.